-The presiding member should communicate the findings of the committee in writing to the student and copy the Dean, within one week after the proposal meeting.
+The presiding member should communicate the findings of the committee in writing to the student and copy the Dean and the Registrar of the School of Graduate Studies, within one week after the proposal meeting.
 Suggested modifications or reasons for outright rejection should be noted.
 All voting members of the committee must sign off on the communication before it is sent.